 How Do I Make an Appointment and is there a Waiting List?

 You may phone my office at 778.998-7975 or email me to set up an appointment.
-EMAIL is the best way to reach me, as often I am in meetings, testing or away consulting on cases and unable to get to my The home page of this website has an email form you may use.
-Fees are $185.00 per hour and may be paid by cash, check or through PayPal on-line.
+EMAIL is the best way to reach me, as often I am in meetings, testing or away consulting on cases and unable to get to my phone.
+The home page of this website has an email form you may use.
+Fees are $200.00 per hour and may be paid by cash, check or through PayPal on-line.
 Patients seen long term may qualify for a reduced fee.
 Often extended health care covers the cost of seeing a registered psychologist.
 As a member of the RASP approved behaviour consultant list and my services qualify for reimbursement through provincial autism funding.
 Long-term therapy is usually provided at a reduced rate.
-There is usually no longer than a one to two week waiting period.
+There is usually no longer than a one to three week waiting period.

 For more information about Dr. Roche click here: About